 Yes India is huge, and hot, and often overwhelming, but it is also beautiful, surprising and on a different scale than anywhere else I’ve ever been.
-I discovered that with some forethought, common sense and a few very unflattering outfits, female travelling around India was vastly more rewarding than I ever imagined it could be.
-Sure male travellers will elicit a few less stares, but travelling as a woman allowed for a lot of unexpected perks like the wonderful conversations I was able to have with Indian women.
-While the tips below are geared towards female travellers, hopefully some of the suggestions will be helpful to visitors of the country regardless of gender.
+I discovered that with some forethought, common sense and a few very unflattering outfits, female traveling around India was vastly more rewarding than I ever imagined it could be.
+Sure male travelers will elicit a few less stares, but traveling as a woman allowed for a lot of unexpected perks like the wonderful conversations I was able to have with Indian women.
+While the tips below mostly apply to women, hopefully some of the suggestions will be helpful to visitors regardless of gender.

 Before going to India my only image of the country was women in bright saris and camel treks through the desert.
 Certainly those scenes exist but the truth is that India’s incredible geographic and cultural diversity often makes this massive nation feel like several different countries in one.
 Imagine snowy towns overlooking Himalayan peaks, jungle covered coastline and stretches of sea, the Taj Mahal – it’s all there.
 There is so much to take in, and travel distances can be so long that time is best spent devoted to certain regions rather than trying to see everything in one go.
 Decide what version of the country you want to see and go for it.
 India will not disappoint.